 What Should I Do If Someone Deems My Satirical Work Defamatory?

 If your work is truly satirical, keep calm and carry on.
-At the very least, consult a defamation attorney to ensure your satirical work doesn’t cross any legal lines.
+At the very least, consult a defamation attorney to ensure your work doesn’t cross legal lines.
 Cases exist where an artist considered his or her work transformative and satirical, but a judge thought otherwise.

 Is There A Line That Satirists Can’t Cross In A Satire v.
 Defamation Scenario?